Cancelled planned operations

 About this release

 This release by Public Health Scotland (PHS) provides a monthly update on the number of operations in NHSScotland that were cancelled the day before or on the day of treatment.
-Please note that data for the specialty of obstetrics are no longer included in these figures.
+Cancellation reasons are grouped into cancelled by the hospital for clinical reasons, cancelled by the patient, cancelled by the hospital due to capacity or non-clinical reasons, cancelled for other reasons, and cancelled for unknown reason.

 Main points